 The exhibit hall has also recently started offering local craft beers for the adult attendees who want to drink something unique and local.

 And the vendors sell lots of Japanese snacks, ramune, and pocky.

 What should I bring?

-First, your love of anime!
-Second, lots of money to spend in the dealer’s room.
+First, your love for anime!
+Second, lots of money to spend for the exhibitor’s hall and vendor’s room.
 Third, a cosplay if you can make or buy one in time!

 How much money do I need?

 Badges sell for $40 to $60 depending on how early you get your badge for the convention.

 Most people get a hotel room and split it with friends too, so you might want to factor in the cost of a hotel room and, of course, transportation to the con.

 Once you’re at the convention, that’s essentially all that you NEED, however you’re going to want more money to spend in the show floor and artist alley!

 Unlike some other events, you don’t have to pay to see the guests.